The influence of the aging of construction workers on the safety of production

 Recommended news

-Recently, good news came from the Shanghai market: the Group has successfully won the bid for the Roche (Shanghai) Biopharmaceutical Production Base Project (Phase I), with a contract value exceeding 120 million yuan.
+Recently, good news emerged from the southern market: the Group has successfully won the bid for Fujian Yuanfu Technology Co., Ltd.’s 3,000-ton-per-year high-purity lithium fluoride project under an EPC general contracting model, with a total contract value exceeding RMB 40 million.